Remotepad

 • A PEO arrangement works through co-employment.
 The PEO becomes the employer of record, while the client company retains managing power.

-• By engaging with a PEO, companies are able to reduce their liability through improved workers’ compensation, tax compliance, and risk management.
+• Companies can reduce liability by engaging with a PEO through improved workers’ compensation, tax compliance, and risk management.

 • PEOs help with risk management by managing workers’ compensation, handling employee tax risk, reducing the risk of payroll error, and taking care of benefits administration.